Thanjavur Medical College

 Thanjavur Medical College (TMC) is a medical college in Tamil Nadu, India.
-It is located in Thanjavur, Tamil Nadu and is affiliated with the Tamil Nadu Dr MGR Medical University, Chennai.
+It is located in Thanjavur, Tamil Nadu and is affiliated with the Tamil Nadu Dr. M.G.R.
+Medical University, Chennai.
 It is one of the oldest medical colleges in Tamil Nadu.
-It caters to the medical needs of districts of Thanjavur, Ariyalur, Nagapattinam, Tiruvarur, Perambalur and Pudukkottai.
-It is established & operated by Government of Tamil Nadu through Tamil Nadu Directorate of Medical Education.
+It caters to the medical needs of districts of Thanjavur, Ariyalur, Nagapattinam, Tiruvarur, Perambalur, and Pudukkottai.
+It is established & operated by Government of Tamil Nadu through the Tamil Nadu Directorate of Medical Education.

 History

 The foundation stone for the medical college building was laid in 1958 by Dr. Rajendra Prasad, the then-president of India.
 It was first intended to be started at the Raja Mirasdars Hospital premises.
-Later at the behest of Kamarajar, the Chief Minister of Madras and as requested by M.L.A.
+Later, at the behest of Kamarajar, the Chief Minister of Madras, and as requested by M.L.A.
 Parisutha Nadar, it was shifted to the present Medical College premises.
-The land was gifted earlier by Yagappa Nadar h/o Arulanda Ammal family through the Rotary Club of Thanjavur.
+The land was gifted earlier by Yagappa Nadar, H/O Arulanda Ammal family, through the Rotary Club of Thanjavur.
 The deposit money for the college was arranged from the Tanjore District Board Railway Cess Fund.

-Starting with 650 beds in the 1960s, the college has emerged into an institution of higher learning in medicine and research with a bed strength of 3000.
+Starting with 650 beds in the 1960s, the college has emerged as an institution of higher learning in medicine and research with a bed strength of 3000.
 Thanjavur Medical College Hospital is a referral teaching hospital.
-Proposals for starting a trauma care hospital and cancer hospital are pending with the government.
+Proposals for starting a trauma care hospital and a cancer hospital are pending with the government.

-The initial intake for the undergraduate courses was a mere 75 boys and 25 girls which has today risen to 150, with the number of girls outnumbering the boys.
+The initial intake for the undergraduate courses was a mere 75 boys and 25 girls, which has today risen to 150, with the number of girls outnumbering the boys.
 All the departments have postgraduate degrees and diploma courses.